JamiePringle/EZfate/README.md

 Pathways have been calculated for the years 2007-2020 for all of the depths above for the coasts of North and South America.

 Global pathway calculation is underway now for years 2007-2022.
 The status of depth of release and depth keeping behavior is given below.
 Blank indicates that it has not yet been done.
-"Fixed Depth Behavior" indicates particles are only advected in horizontal directions by ocean currents, "Variable Depth Behavior" indicates that they are advected by both horizontal and vertical behavior.
+"Fixed Depth Behavior" indicates particles are only advected in horizontal directions by ocean currents, "Variable Depth Behavior" indicates that they are advected by both horizontal and vertical currents.

 |Depth|Fixed Depth Behavior|Variable Depth Behavior|
 |-----|--------------------|-----------------------|